 You find yourself between a rock and a hard place when you’re addicted to drugs or alcohol.
 Maybe you wonder, “How did I get here?”
 Many people just like you ask themselves the same question.
 For many, drug or alcohol abuse started in self-medication for depression or anxiety treatment.

-Having a co-occurring condition with your addiction sounds like a bigger problem at face value.
-But actually, this identified dual diagnosis helps you understand more about your substance abuse.
+Having a mental health disorder alongside your addiction sounds like a bigger problem at face value.
+But actually, this condition helps you understand more about your substance abuse.
 You learn why you found yourself drawn to addiction.
 You also gain real hope for the future, through addiction and depression or anxiety treatment.

 In decades past, doctors thought depression and anxiety had little to do with addiction.
 If you suffered addiction with a condition like anxiety, your doctor decided whether you needed help for your anxiety or help for your addiction.
 You did not gain help for both at once.